gregynogwmc/gregynogwmc.github.io/README.md

 # gregynogwmc.github.io
-Website for the Welsh Mathematical Colloquium
+Website for the Wales Mathematics Colloquium